 Erik studied conducting at the Curtis Institute of Music in Philadelphia and received his bachelor’s degree in both oboe and harp performance at The Juilliard School.

-Upcoming projects for the 19/20 season include Die Meistersinger in Oslo, a tour of China with the Royal Swedish Opera Orchestra, in addition to concerts in Madrid, Manchester, and his return to the Bayerische Staatsoper in Munich.
+Upcoming projects for the 19/20 season include Die Meistersinger in Oslo, in addition to concerts in Madrid, Manchester, and his return to the Bayerische Staatsoper in Munich.